 Amazon Tour Leticia has a good reputation.
 Another option is to book an all-inclusive stay with an ecolodge.
-Calanoa and Palmarí are two excellent ecolodges.
-We have a partnership with Palmarí so you can get 5% off.
+Calanoa and the ecolodge that Axel Manages are two excellent ecolodges but we recommend the Axel one for a wilder and more authentic experience.

 The atmosphere.
 La Ciudad Perdida and Taryona are located in the Sierra Nevada de Santa Marta.
 The Ciudad Perdida is the most famous 4-day trek in Colombia, and Tayrona is a very visited national park with beautiful beaches.

 Is it possible to go to Puerto Nariño by yourself?

 Yes, by taking the public boat (3 departures per day).
 However, you will have to take a private boat if you want to go to Puerto Nariño the day you arrive in Leticia.
 Read the travel section – Part 1.